2024 Minnesota House of Representatives election: District 41A

 District 41A includes Afton, Lake Elmo and Cottage Grove.
 Incumbent Mark Wiens (R) did not seek reelection.
 In 2022, Wiens narrowly carried the district, while Tim Walz won by nearly five percentage points.
 Republican Wayne Johnson won the seat by a margin just over 1%.

 Lucia Wroblewski, a retired St. Paul police officer, was the DFL candidate.
 On her campaign site, Wroblewski said she was a use-of-force expert for 24 years and a field training officer for 22 years.
-She is also an Afton City Council member.
+She was also an Afton City Council member.

 The Republican Party endorsed Grayson McNew, a school voucher advocate backed by the Action 4 Liberty PAC, for the Republican primary.
 McNew lost the primary election to the more moderate Republican candidate Wayne Johnson.